cable8mm/bigkinds-php-client/README.md

 The Bigkinds PHP Client is a lightweight library for PHP.
 Using bigkinds-php-client makes code beautiful, elegant, and simple.
 It works with a Bigkinds Access Key, although this is optional.

+We have provided the API Documentation on the web.
+For more information, please visit https://www.palgle.com/bigkinds-php-client/ ❤️

 ## Install

 ```sh